snuglinux/bareos-scripts/README.md

 bareos-dir - the name of the director to run

-By default, the script will be executed every minute, you can change the script startup period for yourself in the configuration file bareos-incoming-connect.conf
+By default, the script will be executed every minute, you can change the script startup period for yourself in the configuration file /etc/systemd/system/bareos-incoming-connect@.timer.d/bareos-incoming-connect.conf

 To view the list of running timers in the system, you can run: systemctl list-timers

+The script uses only clients whose configuration uses the Connection From Client To Director = yes directive, and so that the Job does not run according to the schedule, Job must be set to Enabled = no.

+Configuration example:

+Client {
+  Name = client1
+  Address = 10.10.10.90
+  Password = "123456"
+  Connection From Client To Director = true
+  Connection From Director To Client = no
+}

+Job {
+  Name = "backup-client"
+  Client = "client1"
+  Enabled = no
+  JobDefs = "backup-client-jobdefs"
+}

 The idea was taken from here: https://trac.dass-it.de/pub/browser/people/joerg.steffens/technical/bareos/triggerjob/triggerjob.py